ip-repo/guides/terminate-active-connection/terminate-active-connection.md

  [chrome.exe]
 ```

-The problem with those command is that you need administrator privileges to execute them.
+The problem with those commands is that you need administrator privileges to execute them.
 Lets commbine the commands <b>netstat and tasklist with python </b> to create a script the will allow us to know the active tcp connection pid and name with some more information.